RestoreMonarchy/UnturnedStrike/serverdata/README.md

 ### Server Files
-These are some files from my old servers.
+These are some files of my old UnturnedStrike.com server.
-You can use them to easier and faster set up your Unturned Strike server.
+They are not required, but feel free to use them!